austinbrot/computer-bugs/aws_setup.md

 # AWS Setup Instructions #

-Here are the steps for how to get setup for running on AWS.
+Here are the steps for how to get setup on AWS.
+This assumes you already have the login information for the lab account.

-NOTE: __Please don't forget to SHUT DOWN your instances when you're done for the day to avoid burning through money overnight!__
+NOTE: __Don't forget to shut down your instances when you're done for the day to avoid burning through money overnight!__

 ### Creating a VM ###